MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 ### Verify that the installation is complete

-1. Verify that the Field Service application is available from the Dynamics 365 main menu.
+1. If the installation of Field Service is complete, the Field Service app will appear in the Dynamics 365 main menu when logged in a system administrator.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service in navigation](media/field-service-navigation.png)

-1. Verify that the Dynamics 365 custom application includes the Field Service module.
+In previous versions, Field Service will appear in the sitemap of the Dynamics 365 custom application.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service in Dynamics 365 dropdown menu](media/field-service-menu.png)